GabbyVByers/Violet/README.md

 Violet will never accept contributions submitted by AI agents.

 ### License
-Violet’s source code is free to be distributed under the permissive MIT-0 license.
+Violet’s source code is distributed under the MIT license.
 External libraries used by Violet are distributed under their own licenses.

 ### External Libraries
 stb_image is public domain.
+Dear Imgui is onder the MIT license.

 ***